Medical Policy: 10.01.02

 and medical literature becomes available.

-The definition of reconstructive services may be based upon the etiology of the defect and whether the service is primarily indicated to improve or correct a functional impairment or is primarily to improve appearance.
-Cosmetic services are usually considered to be those that are primarily to restore appearance and that otherwise do not meet the definition of reconstructive or whose etiology is exempted from the definition of cosmetic.
+The definition of reconstructive services may be based upon the etiology of the defect and whether the service is primarily indicated to improve or correct a functional impairment as the result of an illness, injury or birth defect or it is primarily to improve appearance.
+Cosmetic services are usually considered to be those that primarily improve or alter an individual's appearance and that otherwise do not meet the definition of reconstructive or whose etiology is exempted from the definition of cosmetic.
 The presence or absence of a functional impairment is a critical point in interpreting coverage eligibility.

 - a loss of functional capacity (Functional capacity is the ability or capability of an organ or system to perform its specified function)